CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 Add up all the elapsed times, divide by the number of repetitions, and return the average to the client.
 The client should print out the average value received.
 You can do arithmetic operations like addition and division on `time.Duration` values in Go.
-However, under the hood `time.Duration` is an `int64`.
-To divide by an `int32` and return a `float` will need to do some [type conversions](https://go.dev/tour/basics/13).

 ## Add a client timeout

 Maybe the site we are probing is very slow (which can happen for all kinds of reasons, from network problems to excessive load), or perhaps the number of repetitions is very high.
-Either way, we don't want our program to wait forever.
+Either way, we never want our program to wait forever.
+If we are not careful about preventing this then we can end up building systems where problems in one small part of the system spread across all of the services that talk to that part of the system.

-On the client side, add a [timeout](https://pkg.go.dev/context#WithTimeout) to stop waiting after 1 second].
+On the client side, add a [timeout](https://pkg.go.dev/context#WithTimeout) to stop waiting after 1 second.
 ```

 Run your client against some website - how many repetitions do you need to see your client timeout?